 Director – Ridley Scott, Screenplay – William Hjortsberg, Producer – Arnon Milchan, Photography – Alex Thomson, Music – Jerry Goldsmith, Music (US Print) – Tangerine Dream, Special Effects – Nick Allder, Makeup Effects – Rob Bottin, Production Design – Assherton Gordon.
-Production Company – Legend Production Co
+Production Company – Legend Production Co.

-Tom Cruise (Jack of the Green), Mia Sara (Princess Lili), Tim Curry (Lord of Darkness), David Bennent (Gump), Annaballe Lanyon (Oona), Billy Barty (Screwball), Cork Hubbert (Brown Tom), Alice Playton (Blix), Robert Picardo (Meg Mucklebones)
+Tom Cruise (Jack of the Green), Mia Sara (Princess Lili), Tim Curry (Lord of Darkness), David Bennent (Gump), Annabelle Lanyon (Oona), Billy Barty (Screwball), Cork Hubbert (Brown Tom), Alice Playton (Blix), Robert Picardo (Meg Mucklebones)

 The Lord of Darkness decrees that all light shall be removed from the world.
 His hobgoblin minions find the perfect opportunity when the naive forest boy Jack of the Green introduces Princess Lili to the two unicorns he guards.
 Her virgin touch allows Darkness’s minions to kill one of the unicorns and capture the other, along with Lili.
 With the help of the pint-sized forest folk, a satyr and a fairy, Jack rushes to rescue Lili before Darkness can corrupt her into sacrificing the last unicorn, something that will forever plunge the world into darkness.

 There was a time when Ridley Scott seemed like the Great White Hope of fantastic cinema.
 After making some two thousand commercials and branching out onto cinema screens with the exquisite but commercially ignored Napoleonic drama The Duellists (1977), Scott caught everybody’s attention with Alien (1979) and then followed it up with the grand slam of Blade Runner (1982).
 The two of these showed Ridley Scott with an instinctive grasp of science-fiction cinema and visual stylistics.

-Following Legend, Scott made a wry comment about not wanting to become the John Ford of the science-fiction film and departed genre filmmaking.
-His subsequent work has remained mostly undistinguished, including the likes of the thriller Someone is Watching Over Me (1987), the cop film Black Rain (1989), the feminist anthem Thelma and Louise (1991), the historical Christopher Columbus film 1492: Conquest of Paradise (1992), White Squall (1996), the emptily testostoronal G.I.
-Jane (1997), the overrated Gladiator (2000), which netted him a Best Director Oscar nomination, the disappointing Hannibal Lecter sequel Hannibal (2001), the war film Black Hawk Down (2001), Matchstick Men (2003), the historical Kingdom of Heaven (2005), the bland A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), the Alien prequel Prometheus (2012), The Counselor (2013), Exodus: Gods and Kings (2014), The Martian (2015) and Alien: Covenant (2017).
-Throughout these, Scott’s attention to visual detail is exceptional but often the larger picture in terms of story show him to be still a commercials director whose focus is the surface prettiness of the image.
-Scott’s best post-genre work is the joyously liberating Thelma and Louise and the muchly underrated Cormac McCarthy script The Counselor.
+Following Legend, Scott made a wry comment about not wanting to become the John Ford of the science-fiction film and departed genre filmmaking until at least the 2000s.
+His subsequent work has included the likes of the thriller Someone is Watching Over Me (1987), the cop film Black Rain (1989), the feminist anthem Thelma and Louise (1991), the historical Christopher Columbus film 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
+Jane (1997), the overrated Gladiator (2000), which netted him a Best Director Oscar nomination, the disappointing Hannibal Lecter sequel Hannibal (2001), the war film Black Hawk Down (2001), Matchstick Men (2003), the historical Kingdom of Heaven (2005), the bland A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), Exodus: Gods and Kings (2014), and All the Money in the World (2017).
+(His other genre works are listed below).

 There is one sequence in which the film achieves one of those rare moments of pure cinematic beauty – it is the sequence that follows the fairy as she trails Mia Sara through a vast hall of shadowed pillars, closing in on her tail as the vast doors close in her face in a sudden clap of darkness; while on the other side, a mysterious high-collared black figure appears and sweeps her into its arms in a whirling, increasingly more frenetic and stylised dance, until she emerges startlingly transformed from her virginal white into a black dress and makeup; and Darkness’s final emergence from a mirror for the first time, stunningly resplendent as a classical devil figure in scarlet skin and giant ebony horns rising to meet at the top of his head.
 It is a breathless moment and to me will always remain one of cinema’s few opportunities to speak a unique poetry of pure visual beauty.